Starting to import and restrictions

 Acquire from Customs the registrations and identifiers needed to make an export declaration.
 Make out an electronic import declaration for Customs to clear for customs your consignment and pay the customs duty, taxes and charges that are determined on the basis of the tariff heading, the origin of the goods and their customs value.
 You will only receive the goods when Customs has approved your import declaration.

 If your company is importing goods from another Member State in the customs and tax territory of the EU, you do not need to complete an import declaration.
-An exception to this is products subject to excise duty (e.g. alcoholic beverages and tobacco products).
-Remember, however, to inform and pay the Tax Administration in each case the VAT due on imports.
+Remember, however, to inform and pay the Tax Administration in each case the VAT and any excise tax due on imports.

 Some goods may have import restrictions, and the import of some goods may be completely prohibited.